About baby language development

 Understanding: baby language development

 Children learn new skills over time and at different ages.
 Most children develop skills in the same order, and each new skill they learn builds on the last.
 Small differences in when children develop skills are usually nothing to worry about.
-But if something about your child’s language development worries you, it’s a very good idea to talk with your child and family health nurse, GP or paediatrician.
+But if you’re wondering whether your child’s development is on track or you feel that something isn’t quite right, it’s good to get help early.